-You could not have asked for a more perfect weekend to kick off the first WVU game weekend of the season.
+You could not have asked for a more perfect weekend to kick off the WVU football season.
 The warm, bright weather matched the fiery spirit of Mountaineer Nation.

 In a town and state where everything revolves around college football and the Mountaineers, you could feel the buzz of excitement with the start of a new season and a new head coach.